RishabhKodes/gOperator/README.md

-# hello-operator2
+# gOperator

-Tutorial Kubernetes Operator
+A k8s operator.